No Fees Unless We Win (206) 919-3215

 Since proving a product liability lawsuit can be complex in Washington state, it is important to contact Colburn Law as soon as possible to begin developing your case.
 Your attorney can help you collect and access necessary evidence, identify the liable parties in your claim, and determine which avenue is your best option toward optimal possible compensation.

-Statute of Limitations for Product Liability Lawsuits
+What is the Statute of Limitations for Product Liability Lawsuits?

 In Washington state, all civil lawsuits must adhere to the applicable statute of limitations, a deadline that limits the time in which you can file your claim.
 If you fail to file your claim within this time limit, the court will very likely refuse to hear your case, and you may lose your chance at claiming the compensation you need to recover.

 These rules are in place to protect all parties involved in a case.
 For defendants, it protects them against decades-old cases coming back to harm them in the future, and for plaintiffs, it helps ensure that you file when the evidence is still fresh and more likely to be available.

 For product liability lawsuits, you must file your claim in Washington civil court within three years of the date of your injury.
 While exceptions to this rule may exist in rare cases, it is important to contact Colburn Law to help you file your claim as soon as possible after your injury to ensure you meet this deadline.